 Knowing nothing of war, crime, or government, the Ilmar live a simple agrarian life.
 Since everything in their community is shared, they have no concept of currency or of property.
 As is said of the Ilmar, “No man is poor who wants for nothing.”
 Much of their day is spent farming and gathering, but they will hunt during famine.
 In their leisure time, they enjoy singing, dancing, and telling stories, in relation to their myth and history, which, recorded in verse, is passed down though the generations.

 The Ilmar are skilled wood-smiths and clay workers.
 Their artifacts include elaborately carved farming tools, throwing spears, atlatls, and pottery.
 They excel in the shaping of trees to produce homes, hallowing out camphor and oak for living spaces, though most activities, including cooking, eating, grooming, and sleeping, is practiced outdoors.
-As they are without any concept of crime, the Ilmar do not have doors, though partitions between rooms include curtains of shell and bone.
+As they are without any concept of crime, the Ilmar rarely use doors, partitioning rooms using curtains of shell and bone.

 SEX AND MARRIAGE:

 On the longest night of the year, when the turquoise moon sits greatest in the sky, the Rite of Solstice begins, the most important holiday in the Ilmarin calendar.
 Families gather from across the land to join in eating, drinking, singing and dancing, and unwed couples pair off to jump the sacred bonfire.
 Showing hair about the loins signifies a readiness for the flames, as does menstruation in girls and frequent erections in boys.
 Signs of sexual maturity are seen as gifts from the Goddess.

 The bonfire represents the primordial energy that existed when the universe first formed.
 All members of the family, from the eldest to those old enough to walk, join hands to form rings about the fire, in recognition of the eldest gods, Eru and Anu, who are said to sing and dance through the cosmos, making love continually and birthing new worlds.
 Of their countless children is Aenya, personified in the form of the Goddess, the spirit of nature, who is also called Alashiya and Zoë.